-Upon receiving notice of an overpayment, the Provider may choose to submit a written appeal request within 30 days from the date of the notification letter in accordance with HAR §17-1736-33.
+Upon receiving notice of an overpayment, the Provider may choose to submit a written appeal request within 30 days from the date of the Notice of Recoupment letter in accordance with HAR §17-1736-33.
 The following should be included with the written appeal:

-- 1. All documents including the relevant Individualized Service Plan (ISP) and timesheets; and - 2.
+- 1. All documents including the relevant Individualized Service Plan (ISP) and Service Records; and - 2.
 Other written evidence that the Provider would like considered at the hearing.